 "France and the Portrait, 1799-1870."
-This installation of works from the permanent collections explores the changing conventions and practices of portraiture in France between the rise to power of Napoleon Bonaparte and the fall of the Second Empire.
+This installation of works from the permanent collections explores the changing conventions and practice of portraiture in France between the rise to power of Napoleon Bonaparte and the fall of the Second Empire.

 Museums of Cultural and Natural History.
 Ongoing.
-"Birthstones."
-Explores the cultural and natural history of birthstones, and how perceptions of these precious and semiprecious gems have been influenced by mythology and astronomy.
+"Birthstones" Explores the cultural and natural history of birthstones, and how perceptions of these precious and semiprecious gems have been influenced by mythology and astronomy.